pi-kappa-devel/diseq/README.md

 2. Single-command functionality for the market-clearing tests (e.g. (Karapanagiotis, n.d.; Hwang 1980; Quandt 1978)) should be
     included in the package.
-3. Alternative estimation methods (e.g (Zilinskas and Bogle 2006;
+3. Alternative estimation methods (e.g. (Zilinskas and Bogle 2006;
     Quandt and Ramsey 1978)) could also be implemented.

 # Contributors